Terence Hallinan: Political career

 After a close-fought reelection campaign in 1999, Hallinan's office sank to the lowest case winning percentage of any DA's office in the state.
 While serving as DA, he became a notable opponent of capital punishment.
 He also was a strong advocate on behalf of decriminalizing prostitution.
 In his tenure he supported medical marijuana and was an advisor to NORML.

 When Diane Whipple was mauled to death by a dog, Hallinan brought murder charges against its owners.
 After a nationally publicized trial that had to be moved to Los Angeles, Hallinan's prosecutors, former Jesuit priest Jim Hammer and Kimberly Guilfoyle Newsom, won the conviction.

 The SFPD leadership was indicted by Hallinan after a bar fight involving assistant police chief Alex Fagan's son.
 The scandal became known as Fajitagate.
 Most charges were later dropped and the only two officers tried were acquitted.
 By indicting Chief Earl Sanders, the city's first black police chief who had helped win the lawsuit setting racial quotas on SFPD hiring, Hallinan was expected to lose crucial support from the city's black voters.
 Chief Sanders later sued Hallinan.

 Hallinan was defeated in the next election for DA by Kamala Harris.
 When Harris took over in 2004, Hallinan returned to private practice with his son, focusing almost exclusively on medical marijuana cases.

 Hallinan's death was announced on January 17, 2020, by San Francisco Mayor London Breed.
 He was 83.
+He was remembered by the San Francisco Chronicle as a "onetime teenage brawler who became a fighter for civil rights and then an against-the-grain politician, serving as a San Francisco supervisor and the city’s district attorney."